-Blue Bonnets over the Border is an English Country Dance.
-It was devised by W. Smyth in 1830 and published in A Pocket Companion for Young Ladies and Gentlemen.
+Blue Bonnets over the Border is an old Scottish Country Dance.
+It was published by W. Smyth in 1830 in A Pocket Companion for Young Ladies and Gentlemen, Edinburgh.
 It was interpreted by George Williams in 2023.
 It is a proper Duple Minor dance.
 The minor set lasts 32 bars.

 First Lady and second Genlemen advance and retire, and pass back to back, the first Gentleman and second Lady the same Down the middle and up again, and poussette.

 So where is the progression in this dance?
 Either in the poussette or in "down the middle and up again".
 If you look at Mrs McLeod (page 33) you will see "down the middle and up again" is progressive.

 Smyth (an Edinburgh dancing teacher) classifies this as a "Scotch Country Dance".

 An earlier version of the dance was published in 1827 by by Goulding & D'Almaine as Blue Bonnets are over the Border.
 I do not have access to the original text. but Robert Keller gives the figures as:

 Change sides (again)